At-Home Ketamine Treatment: Cost, How It Works & Who Qualifies (2026)

 - Prescription — If you qualify, the physician prescribes compounded ketamine troches (sublingual lozenges) or ODT tablets at a personalized dose.

-- Pharmacy delivery — A compounding pharmacy fills the prescription and ships it directly to your home, typically within 3–5 business days.
+- Pharmacy delivery — A licensed U.S. compounding pharmacy fills the prescription and ships it directly to your home, typically within 3–5 business days.

 - Your first session — You follow your physician's protocol: set and setting, fasting guidelines, what to expect during the session.
 You're not alone — your provider is reachable if anything comes up.